rapid7/insightconnect-plugins/rapid7_vulndb/help.md

 # Version History

-* 2.1.0 - Add in Search Database action `solutions` output field
+* 2.1.0 - Return list of vulnerability solutions in the Search Database action with new `solutions` output field
 * 2.0.4 - Correct spelling in help.md
 * 2.0.3 - Update to v4 Python plugin runtime | Add example inputs
 * 2.0.2 - Implement workaround for VulnDB API bug in Get Content action where the `severity` datatype response differs based on the action input